SaikrishnaBoggavarapu/printingSolution/README.md

 # printingSolution
-Implement print without spending lot of money in printing software subscriptions with programmable printers
+Implement print without spending lot of money in printing software subscriptions with the help of programmable printers